Meliora Testlab has evolved to a new major version – Girus. The release includes enhancements to reporting and multiple new integration possibilities.

 Support for multiple JIRA projects in Webhook-based integration

-When integrating JIRA with Testlab using the Webhooks-based integration strategy, the integration now supports integrating multiple JIRA projects to a single Testlab project.
+When integrating JIRA with Testlab using the Webhooks-based integration strategy, the integration now supports integrating multiple JIRA projects into a single Testlab project.
 When multiple projects are specified and an issue is added, the user gets to choose which JIRA project the issue should be added to.

 Due to this change, it is now also possible to specify which JIRA project the Testlab project is integrated with.
 Previously, the prefix and the key of the projects had to match between the JIRA and Testlab project.